strongloop/strongloop.com2/_posts/2017-05-17-strongloop-evolves-community.md

   - Community
   - News
 ---
-Today marks an important milestone for the StrongLoop website.
-It marks the transition from showcasing our services to promoting community.
-While we did support and promote community previously, our site primarily highlighted options from IBM and StrongLoop to help you power the API economy.
+Today marks an important milestone for the StrongLoop website: the transition from showcasing our services to promoting community.
+While we proudly supported community since we launched, our previous site highlighted options from IBM and StrongLoop to help you build with node.js and power the API economy.
 Moving forward, this site embraces our role within the open source community that creates APIs and supporting the growth of that community.

 ## Supporting the Open Source API Developer Community